evisdrenova/llama2-rs/notes.md

 Nice - we're geting pretty close to being done.
 Next, we have the sampler.
 The sampler takes in logits and returns a sampled token from a distribution.
 There are a few ways to do this: greedy argmax, sampling, top-p sampling and others but we'll focus on these for now.

-We'll define our structs to our tokens and then convert a few helper functions. the
+I'm not going to go in depth on these next few functions,. they're pretty straight forward and just a straight port from C.

 ```rust